LoggysGit/DNAnalyserX/README.md

 Key capabilities and design choices:

-*   **Purpose** — accurate comparison of a patient's gene sequence against a reference using pairwise sequence alignment (Biopython `PairwiseAligner`, global alignment with affine gap penalties), covering both simple substitutions and insertions/deletions.
+*   **Purpose** - accurate comparison of a patient's gene sequence against a reference using pairwise sequence alignment, covering both simple substitutions and insertions/deletions.
-*   **Reference handling** — reference sequences and annotations are fetched from NCBI automatically and cached locally per gene, so repeated analyses of the same gene don't require a new download.
+*   **Reference handling** - reference sequences and annotations are fetched from NCBI automatically and cached locally per gene, so repeated analyses of the same gene don't require a new download.
-*   **Interface** — a lightweight, straightforward interface built with CustomTkinter.
+*   **Interface** - a lightweight, straightforward interface built with CustomTkinter.
-*   **Disease database** — local database of known variants and their clinical significance, cross-referenced against ClinVar and refreshed on a weekly basis.
+*   **Disease database** - local database of known variants and their clinical significance, cross-referenced against ClinVar and refreshed on a weekly basis.
-*   **Analysis export** — results can be exported as a strict `.vcf` (VCFv4.2) file with proper headers, ready to open in other genomics tools.
+*   **Analysis export** - results can be exported as a strict `.vcf` file, ready to open in other genomics tools.

 * * *